armaanx/zip-code-information-app/README.md

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
-3. Use `npm start` to launch the development server.
+3. Use `npm run dev` to launch the development server.